tpascarella/sr50/docs/lifestyle/alternative-strategies.md

 [This article](https://millennialmoney.com/geoarbitrage/) by Millenial Money is the best I've found currently.

-## Self Sufficiency
+## Self Reliance

-It is considerably cheaper being self sufficient than not.
+It is considerably cheaper being self reliant than not.
 The fewer dependencies you have on others, the cheaper your lifestyle costs.

 :::tip